 Granola and I have had a love/hate relationship over the years.
-I hated it at first when it was just some weird health food my mom liked, then I liked it in college when I thought it was a health food.
+I hated it when I was younger and it was just some weird health food my mom liked, then I liked it in college when I thought it was a health food.
 Once I realized that grains and my stomach didn’t get along so well, granola was on the bad list again.

 This recipe was created at the request of my kids to eat something besides eggs for breakfast.
 I wanted it to be nutrient-dense and relatively easy to make.
-I was originally going for granola bars but the first few tries flopped (but recipe coming soon) so the crumbly result was a perfect cereal.
+I was originally going for granola bars but the first few tries flopped, so the crumbly result was a perfect cereal.

 This isn’t an every-day food, but I don’t mind my kids eating it with raw milk or homemade coconut milk a few times a week…